MileHacker Logo

 • Purchase rail passes in advance for better rates, especially for high-speed services.

 • Border Crossing: Vigo is near the Portuguese border.
 Crossings operate 24/7.
-EU citizens have no formal passport checks.
+EU citizens have no formal passport control.
 Non-EU citizens should carry passports.

 Bus Options & Self-Driving